Mississippi Power: Transmission and distribution facilities

+Former plants

+The Eaton Electric Generating Plant was a three-unit Natural gas-fired power plant located in Petal, Mississippi.
+Each of the three units generated 22.5 Megawatts (MW) of electricity, with a total plant capacity of 67.5 MW.
+The plant drew cooling water from the Leaf River.

+Named for Barney Eaton, Mississippi Power's first president, the plant was the first high-pressure steam plant in the state of Mississippi and the first plant built by Mississippi Power Company.
+Plant Eaton made headlines when it was built in 1945 as it was the largest and most modern plant of its day.
+The first unit came on line March 22, 1945.

+Originally, Plant Eaton was intended to generate electricity to aid the United States in production of materials for World War II; however, the plant's largest contribution turned out to be producing power for the boom in electricity demanded following the war.
+As of the late 1990s, its use was limited to meeting peak demands during the summer.

+Plant Eaton was closed down in 2012 due to declining efficiency.
+The plant was demolished in 2014.

 Kemper Project

 Mississippi Power is currently constructing the Kemper County energy facility, commonly shortened to the Kemper Project, in Kemper County, Mississippi.
 Construction began in June 2010.
 The Kemper Project was intended to use an integrated gasification combined cycle (IGCC) to convert lignite coal to gas.
 Lignite, an abundant natural resource in Mississippi and commonly referred to as "brown coal", is very low grade coal.
 To meet increasing energy demands, Mississippi Power and the Department of Energy invested in technology to turn lignite coal into a viable energy source.
 The Kemper Project hoped to capture 65% of the carbon dioxide emissions, a byproduct of the chemical gasification process.
 This technology is called Carbon Capture & Sequestration (CCS).

 The Kemper Coal Plant was built by Mississippi Power in order to diverse its energy portfolio.
-With the majority of its investments in natural gas (a fuel with high price volatility), they determined lignite would be a better long-term fuel source than natural gas.
+With the majority of its investments in natural gas (a fuel with high price fluctuation, they determined lignite would be a better long-term fuel source than natural gas.

 The plant missed all its targets and plans for "clean coal" generation were abandoned in July 2017.
 The plant is expected to go ahead burning natural gas only.